-The ZZ Plant – Zamioculcas zamiifolia has become very popular and is grown and used indoors around the world.
+The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant used in homes and offices around the world.

-Interior plantscapers always look for “new” plants they can use indoors to provide a different look.
+Interior plantscapers always look for “new” plants they can use indoors to provide different looks.
 Growers always look at new items to offer customers something different.

 - Low water requirements